Cooperative Laboratory Study Program

 How to Apply

-Tohoku University provides a fully integrated support service for International students.
+Tohoku University provides a fully integrated support service for international students.

-Student Exchange Division
+Tohoku University Student Exchange Division

-41 Kawauchi, Aoba-ku, Sendai, Miyagi, 980-8576 Japan
+41 Kawauchi, Aoba-ku, Sendai, Miyagi,

 David Simonne (Université de Rennes 1, France)